authorjapps/zerocode/README.md

 ```

 Note:
-The above JSON block is a test case where we asked the test framework to hit the
+The above JSON block is a test case where we asked the test framework to invoke the
 > REST end point : http://localhost:9998/google-emp-services/home/employees/999

-> with method: GET
+> using method: GET

-> and asserting the REST response with an
+> and verify the REST response with an

 > expected status: 200

-> where, step "name" is a meaningful step name, which is significant when multiple steps are run.
-See a multi-step example.
+where,

+> "scenarioName" - Free text describing the use-case or user-journey

+> "step.name" - Free text without any space

+> "verifications" or "assertions" - The response payload to validate

+> "status" - A HTTP status code returned from the server

 Note:
-> scenarioname : is free text

-> step name: free text without any space

-The above test case will PASS as the end point actually responds as below.
+- The above scenario will PASS as the end point actually responds as below.
 Look at the "response" section below.
 ```javaScript
         {
           "name": "Sample_Get_Employee_by_Id",